open-gpdb/gpdb/gpdb-doc/markdown/install_guide/localization.html.md

 Greenplum Database selects the timezone by matching a PostgreSQL timezone with the value of the `TimeZone` server configuration parameter, or the host system time zone if `TimeZone` is not set.
 For example, when selecting a default timezone from the host system time zone, Greenplum Database uses an algorithm to select a PostgreSQL timezone based on the host system timezone files.
 If the system timezone includes leap second information, Greenplum Database cannot match the system timezone with a PostgreSQL timezone.
 In this case, Greenplum Database calculates a "best match" with a PostgreSQL timezone based on information from the host system.

 As a best practice, configure Greenplum Database and the host systems to use a known, supported timezone.
-This sets the timezone for the Greenplum Database coordinator and segment instances, and prevents Greenplum Database from selecting a best match timezone each time the cluster is restarted, using the current system timezone and Greenplum Database timezone files \(which may have been updated from the IANA database since the last restart\).
+This sets the timezone for the Greenplum Database master and segment instances, and prevents Greenplum Database from selecting a best match timezone each time the cluster is restarted, using the current system timezone and Greenplum Database timezone files \(which may have been updated from the IANA database since the last restart\).
 Use the `gpconfig` utility to show and set the Greenplum Database timezone.
 For example, these commands show the Greenplum Database timezone and set the timezone to `US/Pacific`.

 ```
 # gpconfig -s TimeZone